 Key Takeaways

-During the holiday season, a gift can be a great way for both businesses and individuals to show appreciation.
-But do you know whether those gifts are taxable?
+During the holiday season, giving gifts can be a great way for both businesses and individuals to show appreciation.
+But do you know whether those gifts are taxable to employees?
 The question of whether gifts are taxable should be asked on a case-by-case basis.
-And if your organization gives gift cards, you need to know the answer to one important question: are gift cards taxable to employees?

 Giving gifts to your employees is a nice gesture, but it’s important to make sure you’re reporting them correctly, or you could end up with an IRS notice and penalty.
 Understanding what is and isn’t taxable income is vital to your organization’s success, both at year-end and beyond.
 It’s also important to note that IRS rules on gift cards to employees are not covered under de minimis fringe benefit rules.